Notifiable condition. Infection control measures, such as standard, droplet, contact, and airborne precautions, are recommended.

-High case-fatality rate of approximately 53% among patients with laboratory-confirmed HPAI H5N1 virus infection.
+High case-fatality rate of approximately 53% among patients with laboratory-confirmed infection.

-Oseltamivir, administered as early as possible, is the recommended antiviral treatment for ill patients with suspected or confirmed infection.
-Zanamivir might be used as an alternative.
-Supportive care and specialised intensive care management are indicated for respiratory failure, ARDS, septic shock, multi-organ failure, and other severe complications of infection.
+Antiviral therapy is recommended as soon as possible in unwell patients with suspected or confirmed infection.
+Supportive care and specialised intensive care management are indicated for respiratory failure and other severe complications.

-The World Health Organization (WHO) defines avian influenza as a contagious disease of animals caused by viruses that infect birds and, less commonly, pigs.
+A contagious disease of animals caused by viruses that infect birds and, less commonly, pigs.
 Avian influenza A viruses are highly species-specific but have infected other mammals and, on rare occasions, have crossed the species barrier to infect humans.
 Highly pathogenic avian influenza (HPAI) A H5N1 virus originating in poultry and wild birds can be transmitted to humans, with rare cases of infection transmitted between humans.
-This monograph is primarily focused on human infection with Asian lineage HPAI H5N1 virus.

 Affiliate Assistant Professor of Medicine & Global Health